maboiteaspam/working-with-streams/README.md

 sink.on('error', function (err){                // each stream (source, transform, sink)
     console.error(err);                         // emits their its own data event.
 });

-source.write({                                  // Now, write data in the stream,
-    your: 'first chunk'                         // Let is transform and pass the data });                                             // to the sink.

 ```

 ## examples